nicksagona/popphp-v1-legacy/README.md

 * The Phar, Rar, Tar and Zip extensions for the Archive component
 * The Bzip2, Lzf and ZLib extensions for the Compress component
-* The Mcrypt extension for the Filter component
+* The basic crypt support and the mcrypt extension for the Crypt component
 * The basic MySQL extension for basic MySQL database connections and transactions
 * The MySQLi extension to utilize MySQLi to connect to and interact with MySQL databases
 * The PostgreSQL extension for PostgreSQL database connections and transactions